Traditional approaches to working with adolescents with drug problems have produced high drop out rates and disappointing outcomes.

 People use drugs for a reason.
-We help youth identify their own motivation.
+We help young people identify their own motivation.
 Often they find that they use drugs to cope with situational or psychological problems, or to compensate for life skill deficits.
 Many people who develop drug problems are also struggling with unresolved trauma.
-Rather than presenting ourselves as antagonists who want to take away drugs from them, we reposition ourselves as problem-solving partners.
+Rather than presenting ourselves as antagonists who want to take drugs away from them, we reposition ourselves as problem-solving partners.
 We help them overcome their co-occurring problems.
 We empower youth to meet their needs in positive ways.
 This gives them the opportunity to consider the possibility of making changes and living well without depending on drugs.

-The Seven Challenges Program was specifically designed for counseling adolescents.
-As youth think about and examine their lives, and their drug use, and the potential impact of their drug use upon their future, counselors help them master important developmental tasks - to define their own identity, to learn systematic logical thinking and to prepare for adults roles.
+The Seven Challenges program was specifically designed for counseling adolescents and young adults.
+As young people think about and examine their lives, and their drug use, and the potential impact of their drug use upon their future, counselors help them master important developmental tasks - to define their own identity, to learn systematic logical thinking and to prepare for adults roles.
 This is built into the program.
-Also, The Seven Challenges reader tells the stories of adolescents and The Seven Challenges Journals were designed for youth.
+The Seven Challenges materials are also an important element of the Program, supporting the counseling process.

-The Seven Challenges Program is exceptionally flexible and has been implemented in a wide array of counseling settings (outpatient, intensive outpatient, inpatient, residential, day treatment, partial care programs, and home-based).
-It is also used in public and private schools, treatment schools, drug courts, juvenile justice settings and wilderness/experiential programs.
+The Seven Challenges Program is exceptionally flexible and has been implemented in a wide array of counseling settings, including outpatient, intensive outpatient, residential, day treatment and home-based.
+It is also used in public and private schools, drug courts, juvenile justice settings and wilderness/experiential programs.
 Because the Program allows flexibility in the frequency and length of sessions, and integration with other counseling work, providers have an opportunity to be creative while also matching the intensity of work with their client's severity of problems.